opendocsg/slw-judgments-backfill/2017_SGHC_318/report.md

 80     Accordingly, I find that the defendant has failed to raise a reasonable probability that it has a _bona fide_ defence that the First Surewin Facility and/or the Indemnity Agreement is void and/or unenforceable for illegality.

-81     I should also mention that the defendant had referred to the decision of the Court of Appeal in _Ting Siew May v Boon Lay Choo_ [2014] 3 SLR 609 (“ _Ting Siew May_ ”), which sets out an extensive
+81     I should also mention that the defendant had referred to the decision of the Court of Appeal in _Ting Siew May v Boon Lay Choo_ <span class="citation">[2014] 3 SLR 609</span> (“ _Ting Siew May_ ”), which sets out an extensive

 review of the law concerning when a contract is unenforceable for illegality. [note: 100] _Ting Siew May_ concerned the back-dating of an option to purchase property in Singapore.
 The back-dating was for the purpose of obtaining loans on better terms as a result of certain changes implemented by the Monetary Authority of Singapore.
 The illegality in _Ting Siew May_ pertained to the contract sought to be enforced (the back-dated option), and also concerned acts done in Singapore as opposed to illegality in respect of the law of another country.
 In the present case, it is clear that the place of performance of the First Surewin Facility and the Indemnity Agreement was Singapore.
 Whilst the STAAP and SFIP-1 Pledges were found to contravene Taiwan law on insurance companies, I emphasise that (i) the present action is not concerned with enforcement of these two Pledges; (ii) the express choice of law clauses in the Pledges point to Singapore as the governing law; (iii) there is no suggestion that the Pledges were illegal under Singapore law. _Ting Siew May_ was therefore of limited assistance.